voxpupuli/puppet-snmp/README.markdown

 Array of extend lines to add to the snmpd.conf file.
 Must provide NAME, PROG and ARG.
 See http://www.net-snmp.org/docs/man/snmpd.conf.html#lbBA for details.
 Default: []

+##### `extends_sh`
+Array of extend-sh lines to add to the snmpd.conf file.
+Must provide NAME, PROG and ARG.
+See http://www.net-snmp.org/docs/man/snmpd.conf.html#lbBA for details.
+Default: []

 ##### `snmpd_config`
 Safety valve.
 Array of lines to add to the snmpd.conf file.
 See http://www.net-snmp.org/docs/man/snmpd.conf.html for all options.
 Default: []